 Set aside the direct financial benefits of stock photography for a moment.
 Even if you don’t make enough from your stock photography hobby to cover your equipment and travel costs, the activity itself has inherent value.
 You probably wouldn’t consider a labor-intensive side gig like stock photography if you didn’t enjoy taking photos in the first place.
 And because photography isn’t especially demanding in a physical sense — exotic, on-location nature shoots and adventure-sports photography notwithstanding — it can be a true lifelong pursuit.

 3. It Could Lead to Higher-Paying or More Prestigious Gigs

 “Microstock” websites like Shutterstock and iStock are fairly accessible for newer photographers looking to break into stock photography.
 If you know basically how to operate a digital camera and compose a quality shot, and if you can follow these websites’ reasonable submission guidelines, you should have no trouble getting your photos approved.

 The higher echelons of the photography industry are much more competitive.
 That includes “macrostock” websites like Getty Images and Alamy, whose contributors tend to be professionals or serious hobbyists with expensive equipment and talent to match; as well as contract gigs like magazine shoots, photojournalism, and wedding and event photography.
 Photographers rarely break into these niches without prior experience.

 Often, that prior experience is relatively low-paying stock photography work for microstock sites.
-Build up an attractive body of work that sells, promote yourself through a personal website, built with Pixpa, and photographer-friendly freelance websites like Upwork, and relentlessly apply for gigs — that’s how you move up in this business.
+Build up an attractive body of work that sells, promote yourself through a personal website, and photographer-friendly freelance websites like Upwork, and relentlessly apply for gigs — that’s how you move up in this business.

 4. It Could Turn Into a Full-Time Business